OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/enable-windows-authentication.md

-# How to Enable Windwos Authentication on OpenSilver App
+# How to Enable Windows Authentication on OpenSilver App

 To enable windows authentication on Opensilver Application update `"windowsAuthentication": true,` and `"anonymousAuthentication": false,` under `iisSettings` section in `launchSettings.json`.